Research the customer

 - What kind of apps do your employees use (SaaS, web, virtual, etc.)?

-- How has Citrix Secure Workspace Access made access to your applications more simple and secure?
+- How has Citrix Secure Private Access made access to your applications more simple and secure?

 - How has it enabled your flexible work strategy?